 - Coba – close to Tulum, is an ancient Mayan city.
-The site is the nexus of the largest network of stone causeways of the ancient Mayan world, and it contains many engraved and sculpted stelae that document ceremonial life and important events of the Late Classic Period (AD 600–900) of Mesoamerican civilization.
+The site is the nexus of the largest network of stone causeways of the ancient Mayan world.
+It contains many engraved and sculpted stelae that document ceremonial life and important events of the Late Classic Period (AD 600–900) of Mesoamerican civilization.

 - Historic Centre of Mexico City and Xochimilco.
 Built in the 16th century by the Spanish on the ruins of the Aztec capital, Tenochtitlan, Mexico City has has five Aztec temples, the largest cathedral on the continent, and some fine 19th and 20th-century public buildings such as the Palacio de las Bellas Artes.
 Xochimilco is home to chinampas, known as “floating gardens,” the Aztecs’ ingenious form of wetland agriculture.

-- Tlatelolco – is an area now within the Cuauhtémoc borough of Mexico City, centered on the Plaza de las Tres Culturas (Square of Three Cultures).
+- Tlatelolco.
+This is an area now within the Cuauhtémoc borough of Mexico City, centered on the Plaza de las Tres Culturas (Square of Three Cultures).
 Its archeological history extends to remains from the 15th and 16th centuries, as well as more recent colonial structures.

-- Templo Mayor – In fact, without leaving Mexico City you can see evidence of the region’s indigenous, ancient cultures at the Templo Mayor (atop which the massive Catedral Metropolitana was built).
+- Templo Mayor.
+In fact, without leaving Mexico City you can see evidence of the region’s indigenous, ancient cultures at the Templo Mayor (atop which the massive Catedral Metropolitana).

 - Teotihuacan – Rivaling Chichen Itza are the amazing pyramids of Teotihuacan, situated about an hour north of Mexico City.
 There, you can climb atop the Pyramid of the Sun for amazing views across the landscape all around.

-- Monte Albán archaeological site – Monte Albán is a large pre-Columbian archaeological site in the Santa Cruz Xoxocotlán Municipality in the southern Mexican state of Oaxaca.
+- Monte Albán archaeological site.
+Monte Albán is a large pre-Columbian archaeological site in the Santa Cruz Xoxocotlán Municipality in the southern Mexican state of Oaxaca.
 The present-day state capital Oaxaca City is located approximately 9 km east of Monte Albán.
-The partially excavated civic ceremonial center of the Monte Albán site is situated atop an artificially leveled ridge.
-It has an elevation of about 1,940 m above mean sea level and rises some 400 m from the valley floor, in an easily defensible location.
+The civic ceremonial center of the Monte Albán site is atop an artificial ridge.
+It has an elevation of about 1,940 m above sea level.
+And it rises some 400 m from the valley floor, in an easily defensible location.

 - Yagul – Although Yagul was first settled around 500 – 100 BC, most of the stunning ruins that we see today date to the 1200 – 1500s, which was when the city-state was at the height of its power.
 Known to locals as ‘Pueblo Viejo’ – the old village – Yagul was still inhabited when the Spanish arrived, although the city was soon abandoned.

 - Tonina – the archaeological site of Tonina is fascinating to explore, with lots of crumbling temples, ball courts, and palaces to discover.
 Although the site dates back to much earlier, the ancient Mayan city flourished between 600 and 900 AD.
-It was during this epoch that many of its most eye-catching monuments and buildings were built.
+They built in this epoch that many of its most eye-catching monuments and buildings.
 Despite the wealth of beautifully carved sculptures and stuccoes, surprisingly few tourists visit Tonina.

 - Yaxchilan – just reaching the archaeological site of Yaxchilan is a memorable experience in itself.
 Surrounded by dense jungle and perched atop a hill overlooking the Usumacinta River, Yaxchilan is only accessible by boat.
 Shooting along the river to see its ruined palaces and temples is an incredible feeling which is only magnified by the calls of the howler monkeys as you approach.

-- Bonampak – due to its remote location amongst endless swathes of dense jungle, Bonampak was only rediscovered by the outside world in 1946 – and what a discovery it was.
+- Bonampak – due to its remote location amongst endless swathes of dense jungle.
+Bonampak became famous for the outside world in 1946 – and what a discovery it was.
 With its magnificent murals and frescoes that display epic and eerie scenes of war and human sacrifice, the ancient Mayan archaeological site is fascinating to explore, with lots of well-preserved buildings and temples.